 Among these regulatory changes, in 2011, the Commissioner published a circular concerning data optimization of the rights of members of financial institutions.
 The circular details the activity framework that a financial institution must carry out to ensure that members' rights are reliably, and fully recorded in the information systems, and that they are available and retrievable.
-The circular defines the stages of implementation of the optimization project as follows: (1) a gap study of the existing information at product, members and employers level - by March 31, 2013; (2) formulation of a mapping model and rating of the gaps found - by March 31, 2013; (3) a work plan is to be prepared to deal with any failure/s that are found - by September 30, 2013.
-The work plan included reference to the arrangement and saving of the existing information - by September 30, 2014.
-The Company operates in accordance with the provisions of the circular.
-In accordance with the provisions of the circular, the optimization activity for most of the issues that were included in the work plan.
+The circular prescribes stages for implementation of the optimization project, which is scheduled for completion on June 30, 2016.
+At this date, the Company has completed the optimization activity for most of the issues that were included in the work plan.
 Nevertheless, several issues remain that will continue to be dealt with even after the date scheduled for completion of the project.
-Furthermore, in accordance with the requirements of the circular, the Optimization activity for most of the requirements of the circular, the project.
+Furthermore, in accordance with the requirements of the circular, the Company also performs ongoing optimization and preserves the optimization activity conducted as part of the project.

 In addition, there is a general exposure due to complaints issued from time to time to the Commissioner of Capital Markets, Insurance and Savings in the Ministry of Finance against institutional bodies in the Group, regarding the rights of insured relating to the insurance policies and/or the law.
 These complaints are handled on a current basis by the public complaints division within the financial institutions.
 The decisions of the Capital Market, Insurance and Savings Authority on these complaints, if and to the extent that any decision is made, are liable to be given across the board and apply to large groups of insureds.
-Sometimes, the complaining entities even threaten to take action regarding their complaints in the form of class actions.
+In this context, the Capital Markets Authority recently issued a ruling on the flawed enrolment of insureds in personal accident insurance.
+Accordingly, Harel Insurance is required to contact the holders of personal accident insurance who were enrolled in the insurance in a specific period by a small number of insurance agencies so as to ensure that they are aware of the insurance, and insofar as they are unaware of it, to allow them to cancel the policy and receive a refund of the premiums that they paid.
+Additionally, sometimes, the complaining entities even threaten to take action regarding their complaints in the form of class actions.
 At this time, it is impossible to estimate whether there is any exposure for such complaints and it is not possible to estimate whether the Capital Market, Insurance and Savings Authority will issue an across-the-board decision on these complaints and/or if class actions will be filed as a result of such processes, and it is impossible to estimate the potential exposure to such complaints.
 Therefore, no provision for this exposure has been included.
-Additionally, as part of the policy recently applied by the Capital Market, Insurance and Savings Authority to enhance the controls and audits of financial institutions, from time to time the Authority conducts in-depth audits of a variety of activities of the Group's financial institutions.
+Furthermore, as part of the policy applied by the Capital Market, Insurance and Savings Authority to enhance the controls and audits of financial institutions, from time to time the Authority conducts in-depth audits of a variety of activities of the Group's financial institutions.
 As a result of these audits, the Ministry of Finance may impose fines and/or financial penalties and it may also order that changes should be made with respect to various operations, both in the past and in the future.
 Regarding instructions with respect to past activity, the Capital Market, Insurance and Savings Authority might request the restitution of money or a change in conditions vis-à-vis policyholders and/or fund members which may impose financial liabilities on the Company's subsidiaries and/or increase the exposure of the subsidiaries that are insurers to a broader range of insurance events to be covered on account of these instructions, in policies that were issued.